leodeslf/leaf/summs/ux/ux_design_fundamentals.md

 Check out the _competition_:

-- What apps exists that do the same thing?
+- What apps exist that do the same thing?
 - What apps do something similar?
-- What apps are content adjacent?
+- What apps are content-adjacent?
 - What apps are structural models?

 Develop and test new ideas.
 Map possibilities.
 Shape your solution.